 - Lethal complications—Air embolism, blood-borne infections and potentially fatal sepsis stemming from incorrect technique of injections by untrained staff, use of unsterile or used needles, and use of counterfeit intravenous glutathione

-Fake treatment for a fake disease
+Fake treatment for a fake diagnosis

 Of the 7 patients who received IV glutathione, 5 were being treated for purported Lyme disease.
 “Chronic Lyme disease” is not a real diagnosis because Lyme disease is easily vanquished with antibiotics.
 And there is no real Lyme disease transmitted in Australia.